 - Why is good fire management so important?;

 - The physics of fire and smoke spread;

 - Your emergency procedures; and

-- First aid fire fighting (provision of fire extinguishers not included).
+- Fire extinguishers (provision of fire extinguishers not included).

 The sessions combine classroom and practical exercises, usually delivered in-house, and tests on understanding can be provided where required.
 Delegate packs are provided to all attendees, and certificates of attendance on completion of the course.